Permafrost/Tundra/SERVICES.md

 * `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also have their string values trimmed.
 Defaults to `false`.
+* `$mode` is an optional choice for what should be trimmed: either the values, the keys, or both the keys and the values.
+  Defaults to trimming values only.

 #### Outputs: